 This course is suitable for international educators at all levels, with participants developing individual writing projects that reflect their personal and professional needs and priorities.

-Successful participants will receive an electronic badge and certificate acknowledging their completion of this professional development expert module from the International Education Leadership at the University at Albany (SUNY).
+Successful completion of this course will result in a digital micro-credential acknowledging completion of this professional development expert module from the International Education Management & Leadership Program at the University at Albany (SUNY).